1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken on a yacht/ship, there are four people on the deck.
+The picture is taken on a yacht/ship, with four people on the deck.
 Two men are sitting in the chairs, one of them is playing mobile phone,
 the other one in white shirt is sorting out his collar.
 Behind them, two people are standing and talking.
 In the background, I can see mountains and trees on the shore.

 ```

 图2：